reply-fr/sustainable-personal-accounts/workbooks/full-setup-of-spa.md

 - Then move to the AWS Console of the `Automation` account and check the log of the Lambda function `SpaOnAccountEvent`.
 You should get the full sequence of state changes over a couple of minutes: `CreatedAccount`, `AssignedAccount`, `PreparedAccount` then `ReleasedAccount`.
 - After this sequence, you can go to the AWS Console of the personal account and inspect the budget that has been set by SPA.
 In addition, you can also review the Codebuild project that has been executed by SPA during the preparation phase.

-Activities to on-board existing accounts:
+Activities to on-board existing accounts in managed Organizational Units:

 - Move to the AWS Console of the `Automation` account
 - Select the Lambda service